 I started with a small, cosmetic improvement to help me view my testing materials in a better way.
 I stopped at an accessory shop and purchased a cute little travel makeup bag.
 It was the perfect size to hold my glucose meter, log book, lancets, a pen, and my test strips.
 Somehow carrying all of those supplies in a cute little bag felt a little less awful than when I carried them around in the ugly travel pouch that came with my glucose meter.

 Once I had something cute to carry my supplies in, it was time to get on board with the nutritional aspect of proper self-care.
 Monitoring my carbohydrate content was manageable, but it wasn’t always easy.
 I was always able to read labels and create sensible meals within my dietary parameters at home, but dining out and other social events was always a challenge.
-It’s hard to look wistfully at the desert spread at a party and only have a few bites of your favorite sweet treat.
+It’s hard to look wistfully at the dessert spread at a party and only have a few bites of your favorite sweet treat.
 And restaurants are notorious for creating really unhealthy, carb-loaded menus.
 When it came to restaurants, a salad was one of the only things I could eat a large enough portion of to feel full and still stay within my carbohydrate limits.
-But I could only indulge in salad.
-No croutons or other carbohydrate laden treats that often accompany restaurant salads.
+But I could only indulge in a salad.
+No croutons or other carbohydrate-laden treats that often accompany restaurant salads.
 No dessert.
 No lemonade or soda to drink – just a glass of water or unsweetened ice tea on the side.
 If it was a special occasion or if I really needed a carb-free mocktail, I would order a club soda with lots of lime; which was a far cry from the pre-pregnancy cocktails I loved so much, but at least it was something and it wasn’t going to adversely affect my blood sugar.

 Then there were my food-related schemes.

-I became a pro at finding ways to have my all-time favorite sugar and carb loaded treats.
-I will always and forever view a icy cold glass of Coke as a sweet treat that offers a much needed pick me up.
+I became a pro at finding ways to have my all-time favorite sugar and carb-loaded treats.
+I will always and forever view an icy cold glass of Coke as a sweet treat that offers a much-needed pick me up.
 As you know, sodas are loaded with sugar and don’t really offer any nutritional value.
 In fact, one of the guidelines that the class instructor laid out for us was to avoid sugary drinks of all types because a little bit of a sweet beverage quickly fills the full sugar allotment for a meal.
-One of my favorite meals to prepare for myself was to whip up some scrambled eggs with lots broccoli and onion and a little American cheese (basically a carb-free bowl of protein and veggies) and have a mini can of Coke with my eggs.
+One of my favorite meals to prepare for myself was to whip up some scrambled eggs with lots of broccoli and onion and a little American cheese (basically a carb-free bowl of protein and veggies) and have a mini can of Coke with my eggs.
 I discovered 7.5 oz cans at the grocery store and was overjoyed to see that they only contained 25 g. of sugar, which was actually a low amount of sugar for a meal (I was supposed to consume 30-45 grams of carbs at lunch and dinner).

 The instructor also reassured us that it was ok if we occasionally overindulged a little.
 The best way to undo excess sugar in our system was to move around and burn it off.
-There’s a small soft serve ice cream place within walking distance to our house.
+There’s a small soft-serve ice cream place within walking distance to our house.
 Sometimes Rob and I would walk to buy a guilt-free ice cream treat.
 It’s worth noting that the treat was guilt-free for two important reasons:

 - We walked to get the ice cream, which was over a mile if you take the round trip into account.